-The largest portion of University financial resources, student tuition and Provincial Grants, make up 94 per cent of the revenue in the General Operating Fund.
-In fiscal 2016, Provincial funding for all universities as well as the tuition amount were frozen at the 2014 level.
+The largest portion of University financial resources, student tuition and Provincial Grants, make up 92 per cent of the revenue in the General Operating Fund.
+In fiscal 2017, Provincial funding for all universities in New Brunswick was frozen at the 2014-2015 level.
 The largest expenditure in this Fund is the direct cost of academic departments followed by physical plant and administrative costs.

-Interfund transfers added to the General Operating Fund Revenue and Expenditures were \$1.1 million and included transfers arising from policy or the budget consisting of support for research activities, academic chairs, capital projects, University Advancement as well as an appropriation to support future capital projects.
+Interfund transfers added to the General Operating Fund Revenue and Expenditures were \$1.4 million and included transfers arising from policy or the budget consisting of support for research activities, academic chairs, capital projects, University Advancement as well as an appropriation to support future capital equipment purchases